vleal-sd/RBGE/GroupDocs/Coursera_RProgramming/RProgrammingDoc.md

 ### Handy Tips:
-Feel free to share any resources or information you’ve found useful in doing this course!
+Feel free to share any resources or information youâ€™ve found useful in doing this course!

 ### Useful Sites: